prabhmalhans/image_recognition/README.md

 This Matlab program performs image recognition using backpropagation algorithm in neural network.It recognises 9 categories of images by default that can be changed accoerding to the requirement.
-The images belonging to various categories were downloaded via a compressed zip file http://www.vision.caltech.edu/Image_Datasets/Caltech101/101_ObjectCategories.tar.gz
+The images belonging to various categories were downloaded via a compressed zip file http://www.vision.caltech.edu/Image_Datasets/Caltech101/101_ObjectCategories.tar.gz.
+Download and extract 101 ObjectCategories in your project folder.
 Principle component analysis is used to extract useful features of the image.

 Following .m files are used throughout the program:-